Case Study Overview

 This local history case study of the Victorian town of Harrow helps answer these questions and addresses the local history requirements embedded in both the primary and secondary HASS/history curriculum:

 - What is the nature and contribution made by different groups and individuals in the community?

-- What were the nature and consequences of contact between Aboriginal and Torres Strait Islander People and early explorers, settlers and traders?
+- What were the nature and consequences of contact between Aboriginal peoples and Torres Star Islander peoples and early explorers, settlers and traders?

 - What do we know about the lives of people in Australia’s colonial past and how do we know?

-It also reveals an exciting story about the role of sport in shaping interactions between Aboriginal people and early settlers, as well as forging new links between colonial Australia and the mother country.
+It also reveals an exciting story about the role of sport in shaping interactions between Aboriginal peoples and early settlers, as well as forging new links between colonial Australia and the mother country.